CCTV for Traffic Management

-It does this by utilizing Urban Traffic Management Control (UTMC) systems and CCTV monitoring of the road network within the administrative area of the local authority.
+It does this by utilising Urban Traffic Management Control (UTMC) systems and CCTV monitoring of the road network within the administrative area of the local authority.

 UTMC systems are designed to allow the different applications used within modern traffic management systems to communicate with a central common database.
-This allows previously disparate data from multiple sources such as UTC / SCOOT / RMS traffic signals control, Automatic Number Plate Recognition (ANPR) devices, Variable Message Signs (VMS), car parks, air quality monitoring stations and meteorological data, to be amalgamated into a central common database.
+This allows previously disparate data from multiple sources such as UTC / SCOOT / RMS traffic signals control, Variable Message Signs (VMS), car parks, air quality monitoring stations and meteorological data, to be amalgamated into a central common database.
 UTMC maximizes road network potential to create a more robust and intelligent system that can be used to meet current and future management requirements

 As part of the management of the roads network within the administrative area of South Dublin County Council there are CCTV cameras installed on major routes and junction intersections.

-Traffic monitoring CCTV cameras are of a Live feed into South Dublin County Council’s Traffic Management Centre.
+Traffic monitoring CCTV cameras provide a Live feed into South Dublin County Council’s Traffic Management Centre.

-Recording from these cameras is possible and is in operation only in areas of interested where the Local Authority has received complaints re traffic signal operations or where there has be reported incidents or if an incident is observed on the roads network.
+Recording from these cameras is possible and is in operation only in areas of interest where the Local Authority has received complaints re traffic signal operations or where there have been reported incidents or if an incident is observed on the roads network.

 South Dublin County Council Traffic Section utilise video footage for real-time traffic monitoring only, and no images are recorded or stored.
 The CCTV system is used to observe live traffic flow and road conditions, providing insights for adjusting signal timings if required